-It’s given that the investment in Cavena or any of our peers various considerably pending technology and size, i.e. number of channels.
-File based play-out has a higher initial investment, as a number of different platforms/services are required no matter number of channels in use.
+It’s given that the investment in Cavena or any of our peers’ various considerably pending technology and size, i.e. the number of channels.
+File-based play-out has a higher initial investment, as a number of different platforms/services are required no matter number of channels in use.
 This is among others archive and controlling.
 In-vision, open captions/burned in costs more as the video chain has to be interrupted which is not the case for DVB bitmaps, which is just an insertion to the transport stream.

 Some general facts on quality subtitling are;